InspectorIncognito/visualizationServerInstaller/README.md

 ====================================================

 This repository mantains the code for deploying the TranSappVisualization server on a linux machine, which means:
-- Step 1: linux user creation (defaults to `"visualization"`) and prompts for his password.
+- Step 1: linux user creation
-- Step 2: prerequisites installation
+- Step 2: dependencies installation
 - Step 3: postgresql configuration
 - Step 4: clone and setup of the django app
 - Step 5: apache configuration

 ====================================================
-PREREQUISITES
+Prerequisites for visualization server
 ====================================================

 ## Linux Machine with Ubuntu 16.04